Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Flash of Strength!”

-Immediately, part of her vitality recovered, and she pushed back against Oswald.
+Immediately, her vitality recovered, and she pushed back against Oswald with renewed strength.
 The two exchanged several blows, their swords ringing in the air.
 By the slightest bit, Oswald’s Durandal was being pushed back.

 Yet, Oswald continued to calmly study his enemy, letting her take the little bit of ground that he was willing to give up.
 He had heard about her ability, one that gave her elevated stats for a short period of time.
 That was not enough to discourage him, for he knew that all he had to do was wait for the time limit to expire.